apisite/apitpl/README.md

 # tpl2x
-> golang templates executed twice, for content and for layout
+> golang template engine which renders templates by executing them 2 times, one for content and another one for layout

 [![GoDoc][gd1]][gd2]
  [![codecov][cc1]][cc2]